-In order to reduce the burden of annotating types in your program, some checkers treat certain variables and expressions as being annotated, even if you have not annotated them.
-For instance, the NonNull checker (Section 3) can automatically determine that certain variables are nonnull, without you having to annotate them.
-The Interned checker (Section 4) also has this functionality, and new checkers that you write can also take advantage of it.
+In order to reduce the burden of annotating types in your program, the checkers treat certain variables and expressions as being annotated, even if you have not annotated them.
+For instance, the Nullness checker (Section 3) can automatically determine that certain variables are non-null, without you having to annotate them.
+By default, all checkers, including new checkers that you write, take advantage of this functionality.